Panzer-Kun/panzer-kun.github.io/README.md

 I am an avid & enthusiastic person that are always looking forward to try new things and explore new opportunities and skills + a Tech Guy loving all things technologies from gadgets, computers and smartphones.

-As of now, I am Currently doing my Internship as Information Technology Trainee at Four Seasons Resort Langkawi, MALAYSIA until 13 April 2023 and I am looking forward for permanent entry-level career position in Information Technology Department in hotels and resort.Feel free
+As of now, I am Currently doing my Internship as Information Technology Trainee at Four Seasons Resort Langkawi, MALAYSIA until 13 April 2023 and I am looking forward for permanent entry-level career position in Information Technology Department in hotels and resorts whether locally( in Malaysia ) or globally.

 Feel free message me for any inquiries, questions or career opportunities